-Once you have been fully admitted to the program, you will be required to attend a graduate program orientation session and develop a plan of study.
+Once you have been fully admitted to the program, you will be required to attend a graduate program orientation session.

 You must maintain satisfactory academic progress to continue in the College of Nursing and Health Sciences.
 To remain in good standing, you must maintain a term and cumulative GPA of 3.0.